Ghost Stories of the Yorkshire Dales

 Aysgarth is the home of some of the most famous waterfalls in the Yorkshire Dales.

-But did you know that rumour has it, it is also home to several ghosts?
+But did you know that rumour has it, it is also home of several ghosts?

 One such ghost is a spectral horse and carriage seen on the highways around Aysgarth.